-Sediment quality (chemistry and physical characteristics) measurements in 2010-11 were consistent with results from previous years suggesting that the wastewater discharge has minimal potential for adverse impact on biota outside the ZID for those measured constituents.
+Sediment quality (chemistry and physical characteristics) measurements in 2011-12 were consistent with results from previous years suggesting that the wastewater discharge has minimal potential for adverse impact on biota outside the ZID for those measured constituents.
 Organic loading was minimal and did not create anaerobic sediment conditions or exceed thresholds that would promote a shift towards declining conditions beyond the ZID.
 There were only minor changes to sediment grain size, which were localized near the outfall.
-Sediment sulfide concentrations were generally low, but higher within the ZID, in Newport Canyon, and deeper slope stations than at other mid-shelf stations.
-Stations near the discharge site, but outside the ZID were comparable to farfield sites.
+Sediment sulfide concentrations were generally low, but higher within the ZID, the Newport Canyon, and at deeper slope stations than at other mid-shelf stations.
+Stations near the discharge site, but outside the ZID, were comparable to farfield sites.

 Sediment quality guidelines, effects-range low (ERL) and effects-range median (ERM), were used as benchmarks in evaluating the potential for degradation by chemical contaminants.
-Most sites had sediment metal concentrations below both benchmarks, including those within the ZID.
-Beyond the ZID, arsenic, cadmium, copper and nickel exceeded the ERL at several canyon and slope sites.
+Most sediment metal concentrations throughout the monitoring area were below both benchmarks, including within the ZID.
+Only copper and nickel exceeded their ERLs, predominately at slope and basin stations

 Concentrations of polychlorinated biphenyls (PCBs) were higher in sediments near the outfall as compared to other 60-m stations; however, no concentration outside the ZID exceeded the ERL.
 Sediment dichloro-diphenyl-trichloroethane (DDT) concentrations exceeded the ERL at most 60-m sites, but did not exhibit any patterns related to the outfall.
-DDT is considered a legacy contaminant that is wide spread throughout the Southern California Bight (SCB).
+DDT is a legacy contaminant that is wide spread throughout the Southern California Bight (SCB).
 Polycyclic aromatic hydrocarbons (PAH) were higher at the outfall compared to farfield sites, but at concentrations well below the ERL.

 Mean Effects-Range Median Quotient (mERMq) analysis indicated a very low probability of sediment toxicity at both within-ZID and non-ZID sites based on sediment contaminant levels.
-Whole-sediment toxicity testing at the quarterly 60-m stations showed low toxicity at within-ZID Stations 0 and ZB2 in April 2011.
-Toxicity at these sites in the absence of elevated measured chemical parameters, in combination with the changes in biological community, indicates that an unmeasured factor or factors (i.e., chlorination by-products) caused the toxicity.
+Whole-sediment toxicity testing at 10 stations in summer 2011 and 8 stations in winter 2012 encompassing both within-ZID and non-ZID mid-shelf stations showed no significant sediment toxicity at any station.
+This indicates a low likelihood of effluent impacts on biota.